retooth2/xenharmlib/doc/quickstart.rst

 We aim to determine if the improvisation scales have any notes in common, indicating if there are notes we can play safely across two consecutive sections.
-To test this, we're utilizing the :meth:`~xenharmlib.core.note_scale.PeriodicNoteScale.is_disjoint` method with the :code:`ignore_bi_index` flag set to True, treating notes that differ only by base interval as the same:
+To test this, we're using the :meth:`~xenharmlib.core.note_scale.PeriodicNoteScale.is_disjoint` method with the :code:`ignore_bi_index` flag set to True, treating notes that differ only by base interval as the same: